-The assembly of the Iter reactor is underway.
-It is on the site of the international program that the components of the Tokamak from hundreds of factories on three continents are assembled.
-Iter Organization is responsible for the integration and assembly of the elements delivered to the site by the seven members of the program.
-However, the assembly of these elements is not just a simple interlocking set the components are complex and numerous, and the tolerances very tight, of the order of a millimeter.
+Assembly of the Iter reactor is underway.
+Tokamak components from hundreds of factories on three continents are assembled on the international program's own site.
+The Iter Organization is responsible for integrating and assembling the components delivered to the site by the seven program members.
+But assembling these elements is more than just a simple matter of fitting them together - the components are complex and numerous, and the tolerances very tight, in the millimetre range.

-An analysis from digital elements is necessary to ensure that the components can integrate perfectly.
-The essential prerequisite is the collection of data by metrologists.
-Their goal: to provide accurate data to reverse engineering specialists after measuring each part to verify its compliance.
-In these two phases, metrology and reverse engineering, PolyWorks software is used.
+An analysis based on digital elements is necessary to ensure that the components can be perfectly integrated.
+The essential preliminary step is data collection by metrologists.
+Their aim is to provide reverse engineering specialists with precise data, after measuring each part to check its conformity.
+PolyWorks software is used in both phases, metrology and reverse engineering.

-The installation of the cryostat base in the Tokamak assembly well was carried out in May 2020: it took it for Iter and its partners teams 10 years to design, build, deliver, assemble and weld the base of this cryostat.
-Some 6 meters high by 30 meters in diameter, 1,250 tons to move and position: the integration of the cryostat base required 3D measurements and reconstructions to adjust the whole.
+The cryostat base was installed in the Tokamak assembly shaft in May 2020: it took teams from Iter and its partners 10 years to design, build, deliver, assemble and weld the cryostat base.
+Some 6 meters high and 30 meters in diameter, 1,250 tons to move and position: the integration of the cryostat base required measurements and 3D reconstructions to adjust the assembly.

-While the installation of the cryostat base was not easy, even more complex challenges await metrology and retro engineering specialists: the components to come are certainly smaller but the area is now congested and the tolerances even tighter.
-And the deadlines to carry out the operations are short!
+While the installation of the cryostat base was not easy, even more complex challenges await the metrology and retro engineering specialists: the components to come are certainly smaller, but the area is now crowded and tolerances even tighter.
+And the deadlines for carrying out the operations are short!

-"This summer, the installation of the first sector of the Tokamak vacuum chamber on its pre-assembly tool was delicate," confirms Hani Gagueche.
-Magnets, heat shield and vacuum chamber sector had to be assembled with a set of only 20 millimeters at the most critical places.
-In order to plan for sensor integration, we had to reposition these elements in relation to each other thanks to PolyWorks renderings."
+"This summer, the installation of the first sector of the Tokamak's vacuum chamber on its pre-assembly tool was tricky, confirms Hani Gagueche.
+Magnets, heat shield and vacuum chamber sector had to be assembled with a clearance of just 20 millimeters at the most critical points.
+To allow for the integration of sensors, we had to reposition these elements in relation to each other using PolyWorks renderings."

-The new automatic surface calculation algorithm from PolyWorks Modeler will soon be tested by the Iter teams.
-This algorithm could save a significant amount of time in terms of rebuilding time!
+The new PolyWorks Modeler automatic surface calculation algorithm will soon be tested by Iter teams.
+This algorithm could save a considerable amount of time in terms of reconstruction time!

-Featured photo:Positioning of the cryostat before lowering into the Tokamak well for final assembly.
+Front page photo:Positioning the cryostat before lowering it into the Tokamak shaft for final assembly.